Everything you need to know when implementing and running a program.

 Back in 2015, CEO.com reported that 61% of FORTUNE 500 CEOs had no social media.
 In just three years that has rapidly changed.
 In fact, 9 in 10 CEOs of FORTUNE’s most admired companies are socially engaged.
 Sharing company messages through their channels can quickly increase impressions as well as promote brand authenticity as many actually have more Twitter followers than the company’s branded accounts.

-In addition to larger reach, executive buy-in increases employee adoption rates.
+In addition to a larger reach, executive buy-in increases employee adoption rates.
 When CEOs and presidents enthusiastically participate in an employee advocacy program the adoption rates increase dramatically.
 The more employees who participate, the more the program grows.
 As the program grows, it continues to generate more engagement and positive results throughout the organization, which adds validity to the program.

 A question that comes up a lot is, ‘why would I share?’ or ‘what’s in it for me?’
 We call this the WIIFM (What’s In It For Me factor.
 In addition to training employees so they feel comfortable sharing, it is also important to communicate why employee advocacy is beneficial for their professional brand image.